S010MON/Bamboo/TestingAPI.md

     Tester tester = new Tester(AgentType.MCTS,4);

-Or use the default constructor and assign these things later
+Or use the default constructor and assign these things later.
+The grid size defaults to 5, while both agents become random.

     Tester tester = new Tester();